kelvinleong/kelvinleong.github.io/_posts/2015-09-15-hibernate-system-exception.markdown

 categories: Java
 ---

-I accidentally encountered the following hibernate system exception after I modified the xml file.
+The following hibernate system exception is raised after I modified the xml file.

 > ***hibernateSystemException Don’t change the reference to a collection with cascade=”all-delete-orphan”***

 The explanation told nothing at all..
 So I try google or stackOverflow, none of them provided a practical solution for me.

-Finally, I examined my xml carefully again and again, then suddenly I realize that one of the bean name is reused again.
+Finally, I checked the xml carefully again and again, then suddenly I realize that one of the bean name is reused again.

-After I corrrect it, the exception disappared!

 ```java
 <bean id="tradingAccCredit" class="com.cmms.sharedlib.ControlGroup">